BaoBao0926/CMU-10714-DL-System-Course-Project/README.md

   - in starter function fuse_operator(), add new fused operator into `patterns = []`

 **TODO**:
-  - @shuaiwei, write C++ code for each fusd operator
+  - @shuaiwei, write C++ code for each fusd operator in needle/ops/ops_fused.py

 ## Optimization on AMD GPU